Mingzhe-W/bangkok_hack/README.md

 2. Blockchain Integration: Transactions are executed on Ethereum and L2 chains using their SDKs and APIs, ensuring fast and reliable on-chain interactions.
 3. Voiceprint Signatures: A GMM model trains user-specific voiceprint recognition, verifying the speaker matches the wallet owner.
 The inference process is secured using ZKML(EZKL) to prevent inference result from being tempered.
 4. Proof of Editing: We custom-designed zero-knowledge circuits using Plonky2 to validate limited edits (masking or tuning) on voice data.
 This ensures sensitive information remains private while proving the integrity of edits.
 5. ENS Service: ENS is integrated to resolve wallet addresses, improving user experience by avoiding cumbersome verbal address exchanges.
+(However, because Sepolia testnet does not support ENS service, we hardcoded the destination of all transfer to a Sepolia testnet address to save money.
+Poor student here :( The actual intended destination ENS address can be detect by our agent.
+You can change one line of code to make it work on mainnet )
 6. Onchain Data Storage: Large audio data and ZKPs are stored and accessed via decentralized storage solutions like Filecoin's Storacha, ensuring scalability and performance.